derek-dchu/awesome-note/java_concurrency.md

 `static void sleep(long millis)`,
 `static void sleep(long millis, int nanos)`: millisecond + nanosecond.

-Thread.sleep causes the current thread to suspend execution for a specified period.
+Thread.sleep causes the current thread (the one invoke this method) to suspend execution for a specified period.
+So if thread a invokes thread b.sleep(), a is going to suspend, not b.

 We cannot assume that invoking sleep will suspend the thread for precisely the time period specified.

 **Note:** The sleep period can be terminated by interrupts, and an `InterruptedException` will be thrown.